daniyal-fahim/Compilor-Construction-Project/02_compiler_stages.md

-# Compiler Stages: LogicEval Implementation
+# Compiler Stages: LogicHorizon Implementation

 ## Introduction

-This document provides a detailed examination of each compilation stage in the LogicEval compiler, including theoretical foundations, implementation details, and the transformations performed at each phase.
-The LogicEval compiler implements all six classical phases of compilation, demonstrating a complete compilation pipeline from source text to executable intermediate representation.
+This document provides a detailed examination of each compilation stage in the LogicHorizon compiler, including theoretical foundations, implementation details, and the transformations performed at each phase.
+The LogicHorizon compiler implements all six classical phases of compilation, demonstrating a complete compilation pipeline from source text to executable intermediate representation.

 ---